syncfusion-content/uwp-docs/uwp/Charts/Interactive-Features.md

 **Show delay**

-Tooltip also has support for delay the time to display by setting [`SetInitialShowDelay`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartTooltip.html#Syncfusion_UI_Xaml_Charts_ChartTooltip_SetInitialShowDelay_Windows_UI_Xaml_DependencyObject_System_Int32_) property in milliseconds.
+Tooltip also has support for delay the time to display by setting the [`SetInitialShowDelay`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartTooltip.html#Syncfusion_UI_Xaml_Charts_ChartTooltip_SetInitialShowDelay_Windows_UI_Xaml_DependencyObject_System_Int32_) property in milliseconds.

-The following code example demonstrates the tooltip will be delayed for 1 second at the before display.
+The following code example explains the tooltip will be delayed for 1 second before the display.

 {% tabs %}